MatteoZambra/mga/README.md

 - Header: How many rows to skip before to find the table specified above in the source file
 - Date format
 - Date separation
+- Start and end dates.
+If not specified, the start and end date are set to January 1st and December 31st
 - Categories income: A list of strings specifying the income categories.
 Likely `"Salary"`, ...
 - Columns: The columns of the table.
 If the source spreadsheet is prepared as above, specify `"Date"`, `"Category"`, `"Amount"`
 - Simulation columns constants: This is a dictionary that sets the recurrent and predictable expenses